 Measure the jeans from the hem to just above the crotch area and add some additional height for the shoes (my measurement was 14 1/2″).
-Cut two 2×3’s to the length you measured.
+Also, take into account the height of the container that will hold the plants.
+Cut two 2×3’s to the length you calculate.

 Drill through the centre of one end using a drill bit that’s big enough to accommodate the width of the wood screw.

 Draw an oval shape on the piece of board and cut it out with a jigsaw or band saw.
-Since this project is small and the planter won’t be too heavy, I’ve used 1/4″ plywood but you’ll want a heavier piece for bigger projects that are going to be loaded up with plants.
+Since this project is small and the Blue Jean Planter won’t be too heavy, I’ve used 1/4″ plywood but you’ll want a heavier piece for bigger projects that are going to be loaded up with plants.

-Place the wood studs into each shoe and set the oval on top to determine the spacing of the legs.
+Place the wood ‘legs’ into each shoe and set the oval on top to determine the spacing of the legs.
 Drill two holes into the oval platform (mine were 3 3/4″ apart).

-Attach the oval platform to the wood studs.
+Attach the oval platform to the wood legs.
 Countersink the screws slightly into the platform so they won’t stick out and interfere with the planter once it’s sitting on top.

 Next, cut a pool noodle in half.
 I used it because I had it, but soft foam or batting will also work for this next step too.

-Tape one half of the noodle to the flat end of each stud (this will be the front).
+Tape one half of the noodle to the flat end of each leg (this will be the front).

 As I mentioned, you can substitute soft foam or even cut some pieces of batting from an old duvet to wrap the legs.
 If you’re using softer material, I usually staple it on and also cover it in a nylon stocking to keep it all in place.
 In this instance I could have added some more packing tape; I didn’t really need the stocking but I wanted to demonstrate it as an option to keep things from shifting.